Gilmore Girls season 6: Overview

 Zach becomes jealous of Lane's friendship with Brian and starts a fight on stage as the band are about to play for a record label.
 However, Zach manages to bring everyone back together and proposes to Lane.
 They marry towards the end of the season.

-Christopher inherits a large sum of money from his father and offers to do something for Lorelai and Rory.
+Christopher inherits a large sum of money from his grandfather and offers to do something for Lorelai and Rory.
 Rory asks him to pay her Yale fees, freeing her from her obligation to Richard and Emily.
 They are upset by this decision, but a Friday night dinner spent working through their difficulties sees the Gilmores on good terms again.

 Michel objects to Luke being used as an unofficial handyman at the inn but this turns out to be because he misses his planning sessions with Lorelai.

 Lorelai and Sookie throw themselves into organizing the wedding.

-Luke learns he has a 12-year-old daughter, April Nardini when runs a DNA test for a science fair project.
+Luke learns he has a 12-year-old daughter, April Nardini, when she runs a DNA test for a science fair project.

 He hides April from Lorelai for two months.
 Even after Lorelai learns about April, he keeps them apart since he is worried April will like Lorelai better.
 April's protective mother, Anna, does not want her daughter getting attached to someone who might not be permanently in Luke's life.
 Luke postpones the wedding while he gets to know April.

 In the season finale, Logan graduates from college and Rory throws him a farewell party before Mitchum sends him to London for a year.
 Lorelai tries to get Luke to elope with her, but he refuses and she calls off the engagement altogether.
 The season closes with Lorelai waking up to discover she has spent the night with Christopher.